rafaelcgs10/TweetHunter/README.md

    You may customize who is the user in `config/database.yml`, but you may also skip this!

+7. Run `yarn install --check-files`.

-7. Run `rake db:migrate` from the project folder.
+8. Run `rake db:migrate` from the project folder.

-8. Run `rake environment tweet_stream:start` in another terminal.
+9. Run `rake environment tweet_stream:start` in another terminal.

-8. Run `INTERVAL=0.1 QUEUE=* COUNT=2 rake environment resque:work` in another terminal.
+10. Run `INTERVAL=0.1 QUEUE=* COUNT=2 rake environment resque:work` in another terminal.

-9. Run `rails s` and check http://localhost:3000/ .
+11. Run `rails s` and check http://localhost:3000/ .

-10. Run tests with `rspec`.
+12. Run tests with `rspec`.

 ## A brief list of the tools used: